TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-kiosk-update-entity.md

 # Default Dashboard

-You can make a custom dashboard the default on a per device basis in the dashboard settings menu.
+You can make a custom dashboard the default, on a per device basis, in the dashboard settings menu.
 That's not needed in my case because the Home Assistant Companion app remembers the last used page and restores it on startup.

 I can install the app on each device, log in with the guest user and select the shower view on my custom dashboard.
 Whenever the app is started, the guest user is automatically logged back in and the shower view selected.